 Ensure that your ventilator will sound a loud external alarm if there a problem with power supply or the ventilator is not working correctly.
 Ensuring that carers can hear this alarm is important, especially if the power failure occurs at night.
 This may require the purchase of an additional loud alarm that can be attached to some types of ventilator.
 Alternatively, some people use a baby monitor so that alarms (or a call for help) can be heard in other parts of the house: an internal battery should be present in both the receiver and base unit.

 It is important to be aware that not all VPAP and BiPAP machines have built in power failure or breakdown alarms so an alternative way to alert carers will need to be in place.
 A wireless doorbell push or personal alarm system are often used to alert carers that help is needed, but this is only possible if the person has enough arm strength to reach the button and press it.
 A micro-switch can be added to the wireless door bell button so that it can be activated with minimal pressure.

 Raising the alarm: Loud external alarm (left) and micro-switch attached to a wireless doorbell push (right)

 Preparing for lengthy power failures

 Most power failures last only a few hours at most, and back up batteries will be sufficient to cope with this.
 But occasionally they can last longer so you need to have a plan in place.
-Which of the following options you include in your plan will be a personal choice based on what you are comfortable with, where you live and your level of dependency on ventilation.
+Following are a few options for you to consider including in your plan.
+The option you chose is a personal choice based on what you are comfortable with, where you live and your level of dependency on ventilation.

 1. Plug in to the car lighter socket using an inverter.
 The engine must be running in a well-ventilated place (i.e. not in a garage) and you should plan to either sit in the car or have a long extension cord available to run the power to the house.
 Your ventilator supplier should be able to help you choose a suitable inverter for your device.